Welcome to Adult Registration 2025

 A three-week series in Rhodes 19s, for the ESS Adult Racing Trophy (last sailed in 2008).
 Both "skippers" and "crew" will be scored for the number of boats beaten during the series.
 (Skipper and crew in first place boat ahead of three other boats gets 3 points.
 High score is winner.)

-Meets 3 times on Sundays from September 10–September 24 at 1:30 PM–4:30 PM
+Meets 1 time on Sunday, August 30 at 1:30 PM–4:30 PM

 Register for this session